nipunthathsara/ballerina-observability-guide/README.md

 (3)      - Checks all three resources in parallel and get only the first response

-Travel agency service initiates the service chain.
-It communicates with other services and they query their databases to retrieve data.
+We can use Ballerina's Tracing and Logging functionalities to check how to identify the problematic services.
 This sample service orchestration can be used to demonstrate a real life use-case of troubleshooting/analyzing web services and database connections with ballerina.

 ## Prerequisites